Benoit-services/pymodaq_plugins_inficon/README.rst

 Installation instructions
 =========================

-* PyMoDAQ’s version.
+* PyMoDAQ’s version 5.0.x
-* Operating system’s version.
-* What manufacturer’s drivers should be installed to make this plugin run?
+* Windows 11 Pro v23H2.
+* This plugin requieres the Inficon STM-2 USB installer.
+You should be able to see the connected instrument in the list of COM ports of your computer.
+It also requieres py-serial library for the driver to run properly.